SaNCT-B/Stream-Tool/README.md

 2. Extract the contents to a folder
 3. Double-click:
    - `Stream Tool.exe` → launches the main app
-   - `server.exe` → backend server (launched automatically by the app)
+   - `server.js` → backend server (launched automatically by the app - no action required)

 > 💡 You may be prompted to allow Node.js to run — click "Allow" if so.